 “I try to get plenty of sleep,” she says.
 “I try not to overload myself with plans, and I use almost all of my vacation days to reduce stress.”

-Of course, there are times that simply knowing and avoiding factors that can cause your migraines isn’t enough.
+Of course, there are times that simply knowing and avoiding factors that can trigger your migraine isn’t enough.
 That’s why Heather is adamant about finding an effective migraine treatment that works for you.

 “Medication can do wonders.
 Because of my effective triptan medication, I’m often able to power through migraines if I take my medication right away.”